Adobe Express vs Canva (2023) — Which is Better?

 The Canva iOS app

 In terms of functionality, the two sets of mobile apps provide almost all of the features available on the browser versions of these tools.
-You should note however that it’s not possible to edit your brand settings using the Adobe Express mobile app.

 The Adobe Express android mobile app.